Designing a Hybrid or Online Course

-The following options are in place for faculty who are interested in creating a hybrid or web-enhanced course:
+The following options are in place for faculty who are interested in creating a hybrid or online course: